I read, somewhere like 40 cents on every dollar spent by the U.S. is borrowed.

 Think about all those short-term operating loans for companies out there, that they do their day to day business based on them being able to tap that pool of cash from the bank.
 I bet most of those are tied directly to various credit ratings.
 The credit markets would seize up again, but in such a fundamentally systematic way, that I don't think there would be any way for them to simply unsieze them by printing dollars and throwing them out the window.
 It would not be like the last one.
 The last one seized up because, the markets should have seized up earlier.
 They were fundamentally finally working correctly when banks decided not to make more bad loans.
 They just overshot, and were not making loans to anyone.
 It really was not a seizure, as much as a short stop; but, in this case it would be the fundamental selection process or mechanism by which loans are made or not made that would seize up.

-Spencer Global Chile: Legal and Investment services in Chile.
+Spencer Global Chile: Legal, relocation, and Investment assistance in Chile.

 From USA and outside Chile dial 1-917-727-5985 (U.S.), in Chile dial 65 2 42 1024 or by cell 747 97974.